heig-vd-dai-course/heig-vd-dai-course/06-docker-and-docker-compose/COURSE_MATERIAL.md

 If you have any questions about the solution, feel free to open an issue to discuss it!

-## Part 3 - Publishing and using images with Docker and Docker Compose
+## Part 3 - Publish your own applications with Docker and Docker Compose

 > [!IMPORTANT]
 >